bensaine/connect-four/README.md

 # connect-four

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a project template from https://github.com/sveltejs/template.

 ## Get started